-Also available as a PDF (new one coming soon!) for easy printing.
+Also available as a PDF for easy printing.

 Tenants have a legal right to know the implications of the lease they are going to sign.
 Informed tenants can take advantage of several resources to screen for the most qualified landlord and should know that landlords are required by law to provide applicants with certain information about themselves and their building before accepting any payments or signing a lease.

 Choosing the Right Landlord

 It is expected that landlords will check the background of prospective tenants.
 It is equally important for tenants to check out the landlord.
 This research can be quick and usually it's anonymous.
 Even if you don't have many options for where to rent, you will go in with very important information which can save you lots of money, time and stress.

 If you only check one source, it should be the current tenants.
 You may want to visit without the landlord.
 Explain that you are considering renting and that you would like a little information about the landlord and the building.
 Many tenants are willing to talk for a few minutes.
 Ask questions such as:

 - Does the landlord respond quickly when you report repair problems?
 Were promised improvements (such as new carpet) done on time?

 - What happens if you pay the rent late?